 Fencing not only offers pupils the opportunity to learn a new discipline and improve fitness but it tests their strength, technique, tactical ability and control.
 It is also an excellent means of learning respect through sport and building self-confidence.
 New comers to the sport are encouraged to join the Wednesday afternoon activity.
 Those who compete regularly also come along to the intermediates’ fencing club.
-Truro School, in partnership with Truro Fencing Club, also offers the most comprehensive and professional integrated training programme for fencers aged 11 – 18, click here to find out more about the Truro Fencing Elite Academy Programme and Fencing Scholarships.
+Truro School, in partnership with Truro Fencing Club, also offers the most comprehensive and professional integrated training programme for fencers aged 11 – 18.

 Football remains one of the most popular sports on the globe and it is certainly a popular one at Truro School.

 Football is played mainly in the spring term with 9 teams representing the school across the 11–18 age range.
 We have a healthy fixture list against local schools, with most of our games being played on Wednesday afternoons.
 In recent years we have expanded our fixture list, entering The English Schools Cup, (ESFA) and The Independent Schools Cup, (ISFA).
 These matches take place in the Autumn Term, and have given us the opportunity to play the likes of Millfield, Charterhouse and Eton College.

 We have a fantastic array of facilities that our footballers can make use of, from AstroTurf courts and football pitches to indoor 5-a-side courts.